 Our house parents and teens participate in family activities such as daily devotions, family meals, regular worship services, and recreational activities.
 They develop a close bond with the teens and at the same time, promote and encourage healing in the teens’ own family relationships.

-Our ministry places significant importance on restoring and healing the teen’s family, and depending on each teen’s status in our program, they are allowed to go home on certain weekends and holidays.
+Our ministry places significant importance on restoring and healing the teen’s family.
+Each teen is home every other weekend, and depending on their status in the program, may return home every weekend.
+They also are home for holiday and school breaks.

 Our program includes a school accredited by the Georgia Accrediting Commission, which has been part of our program since its inception.
 We are consistently working to improve the quality of education we provide to the teens we serve.
 Many of our residents have educational gaps for various reasons, including poor school attendance and/or lack of motivation.
 Each teen is evaluated upon entrance to the Joy House to determine their individual academic needs.
 An individualized academic program is then developed to meet those needs.